 This function maps a pattern written in the pattern language, i.e., strings involving text field designators, into a regular expression suitable for matching and collecting substrings.
-The resulting regular expression may to be passed to the Common Lisp function excl:match-regexp (under the Allegro implementation) to carry out pattern matching and obtain a multiple-value outcome.
+The resulting regular expression may be passed to the Common Lisp function match-regexp to carry out pattern matching and obtain a multiple-value outcome.